WARNING: CONTAINS SPOILERS FOR TOWERS OF MIDNIGHT

 …A man in a bright yellow coat stood near to Perrin's shoulder, a sword strapped to his back; in some way she knew that he was a Tinker, though no Tinker would ever touch a sword.
 And every bit of it except the beard seemed important.
 The banners, Faile kissing Perrin, even the Tinker.
 Every time he moved closer to Perrin it was if a chill of doom shot through everything.The Tinker of the vision is Aram and he was a danger to Perrin.
 Aram is everything Perrin does not want to be; he gave up peace for the sword, and the fanatical Masema fascinates him.
 In Knife of Dreams, Outside the Gates, Aram tried to kill Perrin because Masema convinced him that Perrin is actually Shadowspawn.
 Interestingly, Egwene doesn’t recognise him as Aram, even though she stayed with his family in The Eye of the World, showing how much he had spiritually changed.

--The Fires Of Heaven, What Can Be Learned in Dreams
+- The Fires Of Heaven, What Can Be Learned in Dreams

 Again Perrin; he turned away from a Tinker and ran, faster and faster though she called for him to come back.

--Lord Of Chaos, A Pile of Sand
+- Lord Of Chaos, A Pile of Sand

 A Cliff

 ..and Perrin stepping willingly over the edge of a towering cliff while saying, "It must be done.
 I must learn to fly before I reach the bottom."Fulfilled.
-It refers to Perrin learning how to use the Wolf Dream and to understanding and accepting his role as leader and Wolfbrother.
+It refers to Perrin learning how to use the Wolf Dream and understanding and accepting his role as leader and Wolfbrother.
 Hopper repeatedly told Perrin in The Dragon Reborn that he didn’t know Tel’aran’rhiod well enough to avoid its dangers, but Perrin insisted that he had to use it anyway.
-In The Gathering Storm Embers and Ash, he asked Hopper to teach him and learned a great deal about it and himself in Towers of Midnight.
+In The Gathering Storm, Embers and Ash, he asked Hopper to teach him and learned a great deal about it and himself in Towers of Midnight.

 - The Dragon Reborn, Fires in Cairhien